Saivarun2185/LAParkingCitations05/README.md

 ## The Big Data Question:

 - Zachary Haider:
-How does the color of car corispond to the number of cars that let the meter expire?
+How does the color of car correspond to the number of cars that let the meter expire?

 - Saivarun Illendula:
 What is the total amount of fines collected for the violation of "NO STOP/STAND AM" from 2010 to 2018 in the city of LA ?